ACantu33/biol1555-final-project/README.md

 # microbiome-profiler
-This repository contains the scripts necessary to characterize human gut microbiome compositions based on selection criteria by using the Bio.jl package and BLAST+ software package.
+This repository contains the scripts necessary to characterize human gut microbiome compositions based on selection criteria by using the Bio.jl package, BLAST+ software package, and using the Plotly.jl package.

 ## Getting Started
 ### Generation of Data Sets